What they say about us

 Please convey my profound appreciation to Messrs.

 I do not expect to see another review, either in print or online,

-I do have a comment regarding Mr. Lawson’s statement
+I do have a comment regarding Mr. Lawson’s

-my copy, but later discovered the inscription “No.
+first examining my copy, but later discovered the inscription “No.

 3571/7000” on the bottom of the slipcase.
 Either Mr. Lawson

 missed this, or Decca published some review copies without the numbering.